thoughtbot/guides/style/javascript/README.md

   defining classes or methods.
 * Use semicolons at the end of each statement.
 * Prefer single quotes.
+* Prefer ES6 [destructuring] over object literal notation.
+* Use ES6 [spread] and [rest] operator wherever possible for a cleaner code.
 * Use `PascalCase` for classes, `lowerCamelCase` for variables and functions, `SCREAMING_SNAKE_CASE` for constants, `_singleLeadingUnderscore` for private variables and functions.